beoite/GodotRuntimeInspector/README.md

 - Add GodotRuntimeInspector/Scripts/GodotRunTimeInspector.cs to a node in your Scene.
 </p>

-The Scene GodotRuntimeInspector/GodotRuntimeInspector.tscn has a demo.
+The Scene GodotRuntimeInspector/GodotRuntimeInspector.tscn has a demo, or you can get a windows build here, https://lackendara.itch.io/godotruntimeinspector

 <p>[1] https://github.com/godotengine/godot </p>
 <p>[2] https://github.com/ocornut/imgui </p>